 This ensures the transaction follows a proper Accounts Payable workflow while remaining fully reconciled in your accounting system.

-How the Export Works?
+How the Export Works

 A cardholder makes a card transaction.